 The Fourth Company was at the heart of the Maryland 400’s last stand at the Battle of Brooklyn, and suffered the worst losses of the Maryland companies.
 Only 14 men escaped capture or death: one sergeant, 12 privates, and the company’s drummer.

 We definitively know the names of seven of the survivors: Sergeant John Toomy, Drummer Patrick Ivory, and privates William Chaplin (who later earned special notoriety), Edward Cosgrove, John Herron, William Nixon, and Thomas Wiseman.
-There is good evidence about six other men, although mathematically not all of them could have survived: William Baggott, Thomas Hamilton, William Parr, John Price, John Riley, and Valentine Smith.
+There is good evidence about six other men: William Baggott, Thomas Hamilton, William Parr, John Price, John Riley, and Valentine Smith.

 At least 11 men from the company were taken prisoner during the Battle of Brooklyn: Lieutenant Edward Prall, Ensign William Courts, Sergeant Samuel McMillan, Corporal William McMillan, and privates Robert Crafford, Samuel Glasgow, Thomas Mason, Charles Riely, and Richard Whelan.
 Captain Daniel Bowie and Leiutenent Joseph Butler were both mortally wounded and died in British captivity.
 We have been unable to learn more about who was captured or killed from the company, owing to missing records.